johnjago/johnjago.com/src/blog/content/projects.md

 [Stripped YouTube](https://addons.mozilla.org/en-US/firefox/addon/stripped-youtube/) – Firefox add-on that removes distractions on YouTube.

-[Blognow](https://github.com/johnjago/blognow) – zero config static site generator for blogs, much like Hugo but with a lot less configuration.
+[Blognow](https://github.com/johnjago/blognow) – zero config static site generator for blogs, like Hugo but with a lot less configuration.

-[Timeless](https://github.com/johnjago/timeless) – the blogging theme that I've always wanted.
+[Timeless](https://github.com/johnjago/timeless) – the Hugo theme used by this blog.
+It emphasizes readability and good typography.

-[undo.studio](https://undo.studio/) – is where I try new things and iterate quickly through product ideas.
+[undo.studio](https://undo.studio/) – a brand under which I do more artistic things and launch software products.

 ## Not quite ready